Felipa Maria Aranha: Biography

 It is thought that Aranha was born in the Costa da Mina (Gold Coast) region of what is now Guinea.
 She was probably born between the years 1720 and 1730.
 She would have been enslaved as a child, around 1740.
-It is likely she was sold as a slave in the square of Santa Maria de Belém do Grão in Pará; the identity of the who purchased her is unknown.
+It is likely she was sold as a slave in the square of Santa Maria de Belém do Grão in Pará; the identity of the person who purchased her is unknown.
 Aranha was sent to Cametá, where she was forced to work as a slave on a sugarcane plantation.
 It is not known how she managed to escape, however, with hundreds of others, she managed to form one of the largest and best structured quilombos in Brazil at Mola, a site at the headwaters of the Itapocu River.

 The Mola quilombo consisted of approximately 300 formerly enslaved people and had a high degree of political, social and military organization.
 Aranha was the first leader of the community.
 The group was also led by Maria Luiza Piriá.
 It was organised as a republic, with democratic voting in place.
 Over the course of the Mola quilombo's life, it expanded to include four other similar settlements in the region and was known as the Confederation of Itapocu.
 In 1895 there were still traces of the settlement to be seen; they have now disappeared.